vladfedoriuk/fais-internship/README.md

 - *parser.py* is meant to parse and convert a configuration file into the database tables records
 - *extractor.py* is meant to extract the configurations into a single text file

-- To use the scripts, you need to get **pyenv**: https://realpython.com/intro-to-pyenv/
+- To use the scripts, you need to get **pyenv** installed on your local machine: https://realpython.com/intro-to-pyenv/
-- Nextly, create and activate virtual environment:
+- When done, create and activate virtual environment:

     1. `pyenv install 3.9.1` - install python 3.9.1